GCNMHS 2026 – At a Glance

 Seconds

-Nursing conference
+Nursing Conference

 Conclave International is pleased to extend a warm welcome to the Global Conference on Nursing, Midwifery and Healthcare Systems scheduled for September 28-29, 2026 in Paris, France under the theme “Transforming Nursing and Midwifery for a Sustainable Global Health System.”
 Through its Open Access Initiative, Conclave International is committed to making genuine, reliable and high quality contributions to the global scientific community.
 In support of improving patient care, this Global Nursing Conference has been carefully planned and implemented to provide continuing education and professional development opportunities for the entire healthcare team.

-Scope and Importance:
+Scope and Importance

-Nursing and midwifery play a vital role in maintaining and improving health, preventing disease, monitoring patient’s health status, vital signs, assisting in medical and surgical procedures, ensuring safe motherhood and child survival.
+Nursing and Midwifery play a vital role in maintaining and improving health, preventing disease, monitoring patient’s health status, vital signs, assisting in medical and surgical procedures, ensuring safe motherhood and child survival.
 Their wide scope and importance make them essential pillars of the healthcare system in maternal and child healthcare, education and training to patients, families, community and public health home visits, training student nurses, healthcare workers, care for vulnerable groups (elderly, disabled, mothers, children), disaster and emergency care.
 Lifestyle community health programs, educating on nutrition health, hygiene, immunization and early detection of diseases are conducted for an appropriate healthcare services.

 Who can attend?